guibranco/gstraccini-bot-service/README.md

 Once you install the [GStraccini-bot GitHub app](https://github.com/apps/gstraccini), GitHub will start sending some webhooks to a registered endpoint for some events.
 Once these webhooks reach the handler, they will be stored in SQL database tables to be processed later by this bot.

-If you are interested in host your own instance, let me know, I will share with you (or if its is already public I need to remove this text from here) the database schemas and scripts and the procedure to create your own GitHub app to receive the events on your infrastructure.
+If you are interested in hosting your own instance, let me know, and I will share with you the database schemas and scripts and the procedure to create your own GitHub app to receive the events on your infrastructure.

 ### Cronjobs